dhananjaygr/WizInlinequestionsdocs/Production/WizInlinequestionsdocs.md

    **Multiple answers questions:**

-    - Here is the question Markdown used in the Multiple Answers Question format:
+    - Here is the question Markdown used for the Multiple Answers Question format:

       ```
       ## Metadata